Digital Business Transformation Makes the Network Indispensable

 While Atlanta is a major metropolitan area, it’s not Silicon Valley.
 But if over 70% of business respondents represented at a CIO-ish conference see the Internet as revenue-critical or they couldn’t imagine their business without it, I think we can safely conclude that digital business is nearly everywhere.
 In further blogs, we’ll look to the responses from these surveyed businesses for further insights into the rapidly evolving story of digital business transformation.
 In particular we’ll cover two additional survey questions that we asked, which focused on application architectures and hosting deployment models as well as the maturity of the respondents’ approach to network management.

 For the 70% that sees digital business operations and internet traffic flow as crucial to their business, it follows that network traffic intelligence is mission-critical.
 If you’re using legacy tools that were architected in the pre-cloud era, it’s high time to protect your services and revenue by upgrading to a modern solution.
-Check out Kentik Detect and learn how big data can power both operational and business insights.
+Check out the Kentik Platform and learn how big data can power both operational and business insights.
 If you already know that you’re ready for big data-powered network visibility, you can sign up for a free trial today.